 Note: content translations are not supported on Content Amplifiers.

-While creating or editing a post, set Translatable to ON to turn on translations for the post you are working on.
-Translations are enabled individually on the content card level.
+While creating or editing a post, Translatable is set to ON by default.
+The translatable setting turns on translations for the post you are working on.
 The translatable setting is available for all content types in Studio.

 What is Translated

 The translate button will allow users to translate the Title and Description fields of all content types, as well as the content included in the body of an Article.
 The translate button does not translate any comments on posts.